 - Awards Involving Pre-college Students: In accordance with sections 1869a and 1869b of title 42 of the United States Code, the Awardee will do the following: - a.
-Obtain from the school board or comparable authority responsible for the schools considering participation in the project, written approval prior to involvement of pre-college students in pre-college education research and development, pilot-testing, evaluation, and revision of experimental and innovative pre-college curriculum. - Include in every publication, testing, or distribution agreement involving instructional materials developed under this grant (including, but not limited to, teachers' manuals, textbooks, films, tapes, or other supplementary material) a requirement that such material be made available within the school district using it for inspection by parents or guardians of children engaged in educational programs or projects using such material of that school district.

-Diversity: Engineering Research Centers must embrace the cultural, gender, racial, and ethnic diversity of the U.S. in the composition of their leadership, faculty, and student teams and their graduates in order to assure that all talented people can pursue and receive engineering degrees and be engaged in engineering research and education.
-NSF expects the faculty and staff of all ERCs and the administrations of all institutions receiving NSF funding to share this commitment and to devote the time and effort required to ensure that the diversity of the Centers' leadership teams, faculty, and students at all levels serves as a model for diversity within each institution and for the nation as a whole.
+Obtain from the school board or comparable authority responsible for the schools considering participation in the project, written approval prior to involvement of pre-college students in pre-college education research and development, pilot-testing, evaluation, and revision of experimental and innovative pre-college curriculum. - b.
+Include in every publication, testing, or distribution agreement involving instructional materials developed under this grant (including, but not limited to, teachers' manuals, textbooks, films, tapes, or other supplementary material) a requirement that such material be made available within the school district using it for inspection by parents or guardians of children engaged in educational programs or projects using such material of that school district. - Diversity: Engineering Research Centers (ERCs)) must embrace the cultural, gender, racial, and ethnic diversity of the U.S. and include persons with disabilities as members of their leadership, faculty, and student teams to ensure that all talented people can pursue and receive engineering and science degrees and be engaged in engineering research and education.
+NSF expects the faculty and staff of all ERCs and the administrations of all institutions receiving NSF funding to share this commitment and to devote the time and effort required to ensure that the diversity of the centers' leadership teams, faculty, and students at all levels serves as a model for diversity within each institution and for the nation as a whole.
 This expectation is made with the understanding by NSF that ERCs do not have the authority to hire faculty, accept students, or grant degrees.
-Each ERC is expected to demonstrate a significant commitment to and success in exceeding national engineering-wide averages for the involvement of women, underrepresented racial minorities, and Hispanic Americans as leaders, faculty, undergraduate, masters, and doctoral students. and as ERC students who have graduated.
+Each ERC is expected to demonstrate a significant commitment to and success in exceeding national engineering-wide and ERC-Program-wide averages for the involvement of women, underrepresented racial minorities (African Americans, Native Americans, and Pacific Islanders), underrepresented ethnic minorities (Hispanic-Americans), and persons with disabilities as leaders, faculty, undergraduate, masters, and doctoral students.
 Since no set of formal requirements can ensure that a desired level of dedication to achieving diversity is engendered, the following are required elements of a diversity strategy, the success of which depends in large part on the spirit in which they are implemented by the center and its collaborating departments and university-level schools.
-In fulfilling its obligations under the agreement and in compliance with the requirements of federal law, no university receiving federal funds will employ quotas or set-asides based on race.